Q. Are horseback riding and/or other activities available without staying overnight?

 Q. What other activities are available in the area if I wanted to venture off of the ranch?

 A. Our location is convenient to many area attractions and activities.
 Several golf courses are within 30 minutes.
 A nearby gun club offers sporting clays, skeet, and trap shooting as well as archery.
 Our historic town of Madison offers a beautiful self-guided walking tour of the antebellum homes and gardens, and features numerous shops offering art, antiques, and civil war artifacts.
-Nearby Lake Oconee features premier fishing and boating opportunities.
+Nearby, Lake Oconee features premier fishing and boating opportunities.
 If you wish to venture up to an hour away, you'll find canoeing and whitewater, Georgia's Stone Mountain Park, and several attractions and theme parks in Atlanta.
 Please see our local attractions page for additional information.

 Q. What is the nature of the riding program?

 Q. Is this a nose-to-tail ride?

-A. Good Question and tough to answer.
+A. Good question and tough to answer.
 We've yet to figure out how to get the horses to ride tail-to-tail or head-to-head.
 It's also not a wise idea to attempt to ride abreast in wooded trails.
 We do ride in small groups of two to seven riders.
 Smaller groups of this size can be quite versatile on the trails.
 When appropriate, riders may trot and canter as well.
 In a literal sense the horses will inevitably ride nose-to-tail, but you'll find our riding program to have more liberties than most.

 Q. What if I come alone, do I have to be in a guided group?

 Q. Is there a weight limit for horseback riding?

 A. There are some restrictions starting at 250 lbs.
 If anyone in your party weighs 250 lbs or more, please contact us for more information.

 Q. Is the horseback riding with Western or English tack, and may I bring my own saddle?

 A. We provide only Western tack and saddles for our program.
 Riders are welcome to bring their own Western or English saddle if the wish, but naturally our bridle and bit must be used.
 Guests are even welcome to bring their own horse if they so desire.